-HIAL that is not located on the Airport Site is an ancillary development and will be constructed in the approximate location shown in Figure 2.
-The construction of HIAL includes clearance and earthworks to the extent necessary for the HIAL as well as utilities connections and HIAL installation.
+- The construction of HIAL on an Associated Site in the approximate location shown in Figure 2.
+The construction of HIAL includes clearance and earthworks to the extent necessary for the HIAL as well as utilities connections and HIAL installation; - Environmental protection works, as defined in Appendix B, associated with surface water management may be constructed on Associated Sites adjacent to the Airport Site; - Some utilities infrastructure such as water pipes may be constructed on Associated Sites adjacent to the Airport Site.